verdaux/BookNotes/Phrases/Paragraphs.md

 - [ ] The sky was the kind of blue if blue could burn, blue on fire, lit by the sun blazing high above the hills in winter on a morning when there are no clouds.
 A sky like that makes it easier for a soldier to die.
 It's the last thing he sees, and there is comfort in knowing some things will live forever.
 - [ ] When she was excited, and she was excited a good deal of the time, her face flushed with gold.
 Her great-great-great grandmother had been burned as a witch.
 - [ ] The artist who never makes art becomes cynical about those who do.
+And yet, all of them suffer,
+- [ ] This quote by James Baldwin about sums it up:

-And yet, all of them suffer, because deep down they know: the life they mock is the life they were meant to live.
+> You read something which you thought only happened to you, and you discover that it happened 100 years ago to Dostoyevsky.
+This is a very great liberation for the suffering, struggling person, who always thinks that he is alone.
+This is why art is important. because deep down they know: the life they mock is the life they were meant to live.
 The lover who never risks loving mocks romance.